-Ref IDENTIFIED HAZARD PEOPLE AFFECTED RISK SEVERITY LEVEL RISK LIKELIHOOD LEVEL EXISTING CONTROLS FURTHER MEASURES TO FURTHER MITIGATE RISK Services may have to end early subject to incident and there may be a need to escort attendees out.
+Ref IDENTIFIED HAZARD PEOPLE AFFECTED RISK SEVERITY LEVEL RISK LIKELIHOOD LEVEL EXISTING CONTROLS FURTHER MEASURES TO FURTHER MITIGATE RISK Refusal to use sanitiser Where someone will not agree they will be asked to leave.
+Further support from clergy, wardens etc to be called for.
+Services may have to end early subject to incident and there may be a needto escort attendees out.
 Where this is not in response to an emergency e.g. fire, then social distancing and the managed exit plan (see appendix 3) should be followed.
-R17 Use of and preparation of the toilets in the hall for Service attendees / hall hirers and their attendees: • Risk of infection from use • Risk of infection from cleaning Cleaner; users high medium Confined spaces present a higher risk.
-Doors will be left open (not fire doors).
-Windows will be opened where possible PPE will be given to the person asked to clean the loos.
+R17 Use of and preparation of the toilets in the hall for Sunday Service: Risk of infection from use Risk of infection from cleaning Cleaner; users high medium Confined spaces present a higher risk.
+Are there any windows that can be opened?
+PPE will be given to the person asked to clean the loos.
 The more time than can be left after the service the better - ideally 72 hours.
-NB this is possible as at 21.7.20 where the centre is not yet open but may not apply when use of the hall begins.
-All users to be told to use a 'hello' system to ensure loos are empty before attempting entry to avoid more than one user at any time (NB does not apply to users within the same household or support bubble) Congregants/hall users (see R20 & R21) will be told
+A decision on this needs to be made in line with any window use

-Ref IDENTIFIED HAZARD PEOPLE AFFECTED RISK SEVERITY LEVEL RISK LIKELIHOOD LEVEL EXISTING CONTROLS FURTHER MEASURES TO FURTHER MITIGATE RISK about the loos, with the advice being don't use them if you don't have to.
-R18 GDPR & data management to support NHS Track & Trace attendees; hall users & their low low For services - a Greeter at North door (see appendix 3) to take lead name and contact number via clipboard, form and pen.
+Ref IDENTIFIED HAZARD PEOPLE AFFECTED RISK SEVERITY LEVEL RISK LIKELIHOOD LEVEL EXISTING CONTROLS FURTHER MEASURES TO FURTHER MITIGATE RISK Congregants will be told about the loos, with the advice being don't use them if you don't have to.
+R18 GDPR & data management to support NHS Track & Trace Compliance with law Provision of system for collection and retention Destruction of data after 21 days Church staff; attendees low low Greeter at North door (see appendix 3) to take lead name and contact number via clipboard, form and pen.
 Clergy, wardens and stewards must all be recorded too.
 Time & date of each service to be added to each list to record general period people were in the building.
 Same system available at south door for wheelchair users etc with steward there overseeing.
 North door expected to get most people so steward in place to work with greeter to keep attendees back so that privacy for data exchange can be given.
 The govt advice says: "We will work with faith leaders and organisations to make the process for recording your customers and visitors compliant with data protection legislation and as manageable as possible, including the development of digital solutions."
 Until such time as a govt approved system is provided All Saints will provide best endeavours to both support NHS Track & Trace and comply with GDPR to prevent breach of personal data security.